Electric Shock Claims

 - Injuries caused by the electric shock throwing the victim into another object or onto the ground.

-In the most serious cases, the electric shock can prove to be fatal, which is referred to as electrocution.
+In the most serious cases, the electric shock can be fatal, which is referred to as electrocution.

-As well as the physical symptoms that are presented, many clients have suffered psychological or emotional injuries as a result of the electric shock.
+As well as the physical symptoms that are presented, many victims can also suffer from psychological or emotional injuries as a result of an electric shock.
 Whether the shock has caused anxiety, confidence issues, Post Traumatic Stress Disorder (PTSD) or emotional stresses brought on by the inability to work or perform daily tasks because of the shock injury, the psychological impact can be significant.

-How can it be proved that somebody else was liable?
+How can it be proven that somebody else was liable?

-It is unreasonable for anybody to suffer physical or emotional damage following an electric shock caused by somebody else and so compensation can be claimed for a number of causes.
-It is the job of your solicitor to demonstrate who was liable for your injuries and make them accountable for the breach of the duty of care that they owed to you.
+It is unreasonable for anybody to suffer physical or emotional damage following an electric shock that was caused by somebody else’s negligence.
+So compensation can be claimed for a number of causes.

 Some of the most common environments in which electric shocks happen because of the fault of another person include: